 Ready to master the new Apple iOS?

-iOS 7 is getting closer to its final iteration, and we know Apple fans are expecting a great performance – iOS 7 is now in beta 6 and we have seen it improve with every version.
-It is predicted that Apple will have a final test iOS known as the Goldmaster, before public release sometime in early September.
+iOS 7 is getting closer to its final iteration. iOS 7 is now in beta 6 and we have seen it improve with every version.
+We expect that Apple will have a final test iOS -- known as the "gold master" -- before public release sometime in early September.

-iOS 7 Gold Master will be a ready-to-release version of the operating system, most likely the same build as the version that comes pre-loaded on latest devices.
-If you already have access to an Apple developers account, you will be able to install iOS7 on your device one week before the official iOS 7 launch.
-Apple still have not confirmed a date for the official iOS 7 release, rumour has it, this could be as soon as 10th September.
+iOS 7 gold master will be a ready-to-release version of the operating system, and most likely the same build as will be pre-loaded on new devices.
+If you already have access to an Apple Developer account, you will be able to install iOS 7 on your device one week before the iOS 7 launch.
+Apple still have not confirmed a date for the official release.
+Rumour has it, this could be as soon as September 10th.

-The new iOS brings colourful new icons, a Control Center with quick access to the device's major functions, improved multitasking, notification center, shared photostream, an improved camera and iTunes radio .
-Apparently, something we might also see in the near future is a new way of gifting Apple apps and music from iTunes using near-field communication (NFC), reports CNET, although we have not seen this in iOS7 fully yet.
+The new iOS brings colourful new icons, a control center with quick access to the device's major functions, improved multitasking, notification center, shared PhotoStream, an improved camera and iTunes radio.
+Apparently, something we might also see in the near future is a new way of gifting apps and music from iTunes using near-field communication (NFC), reports CNET, although we have not seen this in iOS 7 yet.
 Currently, users can buy iTunes gift cards that can be used to buy apps and music from the Apple store.

 Apple dazzle with gold and champagne

-iOS 7 Gold Master might come along with a new device.
-Rumors have been aflow for a while that Apple wants to delve into the low-priced smartphones market with a device that has a plastic case, rather than the traditional aluminum back.
+iOS 7 gold master might come along with a new device.
+Rumours have been around for a while that Apple wants to delve into the low-priced smartphone market with a device that has a plastic case, rather than the traditional aluminum back.
 The device, supposedly dubbed iPhone C, should be resistant enough to please the grumpiest of nitpickers, according to iDownloadBlog.
-However, Apple fans that value high-class and stylish design would be pleased to hear these will not be forfeit, with the company also planning an iPhone in shade of champagne.
+However, Apple fans that value high-class and stylish design would be pleased to hear these will remain, with the company also planning an iPhone in shade of champagne.

-Don't like the iOS 7 beta versions?
+Don't like the iOS 7 beta?
 Last chance to downgrade

-iOS 7 beta versions have got mixed reviews, with users loving or hating the rainbow-coloured designs.
-You can always downgrade the iOS 7 beta on the device to something like iOS 6.
-Don't forget, downgrades will sometimes produce data loss, so keep an iTunes backup at hand and keep your data safe.
+iOS 7 betas have got mixed reviews, with users loving or hating the rainbow-coloured designs.
+You can always downgrade the iOS 7 beta on the device to iOS 6.
+Don't forget, downgrades will sometimes produce data loss, so keep an iTunes backup at hand to keep your data safe.